Circularity

 The Waste Free Week

 The Waste Free Week is scheduled for 12 to 18 September inclusive.
 This initiative by Stichting Samen Tegen Voedselverspilling (Together Against Food Waste Foundation) takes up the challenge with millions of Dutch people to reduce food waste.
 Worldwide, an average of a third of all food between production and consumption is not eaten.
-Duynie Group’s R&D department works passionately to upgrade co-products from the food and beverage industry.
+Duynie’s R&D department works passionately to upgrade co-products from the food and beverage industry.
 Through their efforts, they contribute to a circular economy and the reduction of food waste.

 Together against food waste Click here to learn more about how Cosun contributes to combating food waste through it’s own Innovation Center, by developing plant-based non-food products.